akladnig/dotfiles/README.md

 5. run `./install.sh`

+6. Link local documents and desktop folders to iCloud.

-6. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`
+7. After mackup is synced with your cloud storage, restore preferences by running `mackup restore`

-7. Restart your computer to finalize the process
+8. Restart your computer to finalize the process

 Your Mac is now ready to use!